 MRI can create pictures of soft tissue in your body and organs that are sometimes hard to see using other imaging tests.
 MRI is very good at zeroing in on some kinds of cancers.
 By looking at your body with MRI, doctors may be able to see if a tumor is benign or cancerous.

-According to the WHO, survival rates for many types of cancer are significantly higher with early detection.
+According to the World Health Organization, survival rates for many types of cancer are significantly higher with early detection.
 The chances of survival depend on a few factors:

 - The kind of cancer